frederiksemmel/linicrypt_typst/main.typ

   Then I would expect finding solutions to be easier (less constraints), and we can map them back.

-- If the function $H$ allows for fixed points, that opens another can of (intersting) worms.
+- If the function $H$ allows for fixed points, that opens another can of (interesting) worms.
   Because then unsolvable sets become solvable in a limited way.
   $CC = {mat(1) |-> mat(1)}$ is then solvable (fixing ${0}$) because
   $sol(CC)$ are exactly the fixed points ${x | H(x) = x}$.